codingchamp27/Stock-Analyzer/README.md

 streamlit run app.py command.
 It connects to the Discounts backend API automatically and you will see the UI frontend is running http://localhost:8501/ on a browser:

   ![screenshot_ui_streamlit](streamlit_ui.png)

+The below demo video illustrates our project:- Video_illustrator.mov